gitops-tools/gitpoller-controller/README.md

 ## Development

-This is an [operator-sdk](https://sdk.operatorframework.io/) derived controller.
+This is a kubebuilder derived controller.

 ## Roadmap